rsanchezmo/jaxer/docs/usage.rst

 ----------------
 Dataset
 ~~~~~~~
-You should first unzip the dataset in the `dataset` folder.
+You should first unzip the dataset in the :code:`dataset` folder.

 .. code-block:: bash